-Florida elections officials told to plan for cyberattacks

-FORT LAUDERDALE, Fla.
-(AP) — Federal computer experts told Florida’s top elections officials that a cyberattack would be more damaging to their systems and reputations than any hurricane.

-But only about a third of the state’s 67 county election supervisors and assistants raised their hands Wednesday at their annual convention when asked if they have a specific plan for dealing with cyberattacks.
+Governor: Hurry up on getting election security grant money

+Scott issued the order Wednesday, one day after Secretary of State Ken Detzner said the money would not be available until after the November election.
+Scott ordered Detzner to finish the application process soon so that the money could be available before the election.

+Detzner was speaking at the annual convention for the state’s 67 county elections supervisors.

-Department of Homeland Security cybersecurity adviser Matt Masterson told supervisors they’re all targets and their adversaries could be foreign governments or groups, criminals stealing information, political operatives or agents trying to reduce the public’s confidence in democracy.
+Department of Homeland Security cybersecurity adviser Matt Masterson told the supervisors Wednesday they’re all targets and their adversaries could be foreign governments, criminals stealing information, political operatives or agents trying to reduce the public’s confidence in democracy.

-Florida is getting $19 million from the federal government to protect its elections systems from cyberattack, but Secretary of State Ken Detzner says the money won’t be distributed until after the November election.

 Most Read Nation & World Stories